fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 ![Pentaho Kettle]({{ site.baseurl }}/images/pentaho_kettle_screenshot.jpeg)

-We use it to populate a table with the current load of our emergency rooms, then a Perl application will publish the contents of the table in JSON format, and finally a Web Application and an Android Application read the content of the JSON and shows the data to the users formatted in a nice way:
+For example, we use it to populate a table with the current load of our emergency rooms, then a Perl application will publish the contents of the table in JSON format, and finally a Web Application and an Android Application read the content of the JSON and shows the data to the users formatted in a nice way:

 ![First Aid]({{ site.baseurl }}/images/first-aid.jpeg)